-Summary: Information guide has been produced to help applicants address landscape and landscaping in relation to their schemes.
-These have been the subject of public consultation

-Recommendation: That the Authority adopt the guide.
+Summary: An Information guide has been produced to help applicants address landscape and landscaping in relation to their schemes.
+This has been the subject of public consultation.
+Recommendation : To note the responses and amendments and to recommend to the Broads Authority that they adopt the guides.